teamforus/foundation/.github/ISSUE_TEMPLATE/change-template.md

 ---
 name: Change request - template
 about: Template for keeping track of a change
-title: [CR]
+title: 'CR'
-labels: 'Status: Not Planned', 'Approval: Pending'
+labels: 'Status: Not Planned'
 assignees: 'jamalv'
 ---